 Aylin Selen joined the Akfen Group in 1994 after graduating from the Department of Civil Engineering at the Middle East Technical University in 1991.
 She worked as Technical Director and Director of Technical Services in Turkey's first airport in the build-operate-transfer project, the Ataturk Airport project starting from 1997.
 Aylin Selen who worked with the professors and lecturers of METU in the book "Beyond Construction", which is a success in the construction period of Atatürk Airport, also took part in the presentation of this success story and preparation work of the build-operate-transfer project in various universities and congresses.
 She was appointed as a General Manager of TAV Construction in 2013.
 After extension of TAV Construction with new construction projects and multi-storey buildings including Turkey, North Africa and the Middle East, she decided to retire by end of 2010.

-Ebru Yonca Capa is a Fulbright scholar with an International Baccalaureate degree from United World College and a BBA degree in international business and economics from University of Bridgeport, USA.
-She has participated in various leadership programs at IMD, Kellogg’s Graduate School and Harvard Business School.
+Ebru Yonca Capa has an International Baccalaureate degree from United World College and a BBA degree in international business and economics from University of Bridgeport, USA.
+She has participated in various leadership and management programs at IMD, Kellogg’s Graduate School and Harvard Business School.
 She started her career at Procter & Gamble as product manager and later undertook the role of marketing & communications manager at Digital Equipment Corporation in 1993.
 In 1997, she joined Microsoft Turkey as marketing & communications manager.
 In 2004, she was appointed as MSN Turkey’s country manager and from 2005 to 2008 served as Middle East & Africa Regional Director of MSN & Online Services.
 Between 2008 and 2011 she served as General Manager of consumer and online services at Microsoft Turkey.
-She joined Monster.com in 2011 as Regional VP of Developing Markets.
-Since 2014, she has been providing consulting and professional development services to local and international companies on digital transformation, marketing and leadership at her own consulting company.
-Ebru is a CTI Co-Active Coach, a member of European Mentoring and Coaching Council (EMCC) and has been conducting executive coaching to global leaders.
+She joined Monster.com in 2011 as Regional VP of Emerging Markets.
+Since 2014, Ebru has been providing consulting, keynote speeches and professional development services to local and international companies on digital & cultural transformation, new marketing, global trends, and strategic management at her own consulting company.
+She is an independent board member, CTI Co-Active Coach, a member of European Mentoring and Coaching Council (EMCC) and has been conducting executive coaching to global leaders.